serodriguez68/authz/README.md

       City.get_low_altitude.pluck(:id)
     end

     # ...
-You can even use the requester to resolve using anything of your domain
+You can even use the requester to resolve using anything in your domain
     if keyword == 'mine'
       requester.cities.pluck(:id)
     end